-The $563m project will include construction of a new tunnel, platforms, station entrance, escalators, ticket halls and passenger lifts.
-Construction is expected to begin in 2016 and is scheduled to be completed by 2021.
+The £600m ($782.2m) project will involve the construction of a new tunnel, platforms, station entrance, escalators, ticket halls and passenger lifts.
+Construction began in 2016 and is scheduled to be completed by 2022.

 Built in 1900 in King William street, the Bank Station is the fourth busiest underground interchange station.
 It is served by the Central, Northern, Waterloo and City lines.

-The station is a key gateway into London and is also one of the world’s most complicated subterranean railway stations.
+The station is a key gateway into London and one of the world’s most complicated subterranean railway stations.
 It features three ticket halls, six lifts, ten platforms and two 300ft moving walkways.

-London Underground and design and build contractor Dragados have developed a plan that provides improved access to the passengers and reduces congestion.
+London Underground and design and build contractor Dragados developed a plan that provides improved access for passengers and reduces congestion.
 The main objectives of the project are to meet the demand of the public by increasing the station capacity, decrease crowding, improve the quality of access, interchange, ambience and support the city’s economic growth.